RobRendell/gTove/README.md

 * Add texture to template?
 Alternatively, customise mini shape?
 * Adaptive adjustment of the throttle on messages being sent if they're coming in faster than they can be processed?
 * Multicast mode should have a private GM-only channel for GM-only messages, rather than relying on player clients ignoring them.
-* Start side menu open for GMs, closed for players?
+* Make side menu take up less room if not needed (e.g. for players without all the buttons)
 * If I can get raycast to accurately detect a click on a labelSprite, make clicking name label open the rename UI.
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Apparently, dragging minis on iDevices pans the camera as well